akmolina28/last-watch-ai/README.md

 * The Scheduler is a cron-like container that handles [scheduled tasks](https://laravel.com/docs/8.x/scheduling) from the Laravel app
 * NPM, artisan, composer, and testing containers are also defined to help with development and building

 To get started with development, follow the steps to install the project from source.
 Use your favorite IDE to edit the source files and recompile the front-end using Webpack.
-You can run `docker-compose run --rm npm run watch` to automatically recompile when files are changed.
+You can run `docker-compose run --rm npm run watch` to automatically recompile when scripts are changed.

 To execute tests, use the built in phpunit container by running `docker-compose run --rm phpunit`.
 This container will also stand up separate testing containers for mysql and deepstack to run the feature tests.